Collected Works

 Striking out on her own.
 Pear girl.

 I had choices.
-I made a version of this image with her feet embedded in the grass, coupled with a lifelike shadow, of sorts, but for some reason this just didn't cut it for me.
-She really did seem to want to have her toes on show, and i much prefer this graphic-y version to the murky realism (if a pear headed girl can be said to conform to realism at all) of the edited version.
+I made a version of this image with her feet embedded in the grass, coupled with a lifelike shadow, of sorts, but for some reason this just didn't cut it for me, regardless of its 'legitimacy'.

 Her hair is supposed to resemble roots.
 Of a fashion.
 No fancy brush work here!ct